vtexdocs/dev-portal-content/docs/vtex-io/Reference/graphql-apis/rewriter.md

 <tr>
 <td colspan="2" valign="top"><strong>binding</strong></td>
 <td valign="top">String!</td>
-<td>The id of the <i>binding</i> which the route is available.<br><i>Keep in mind: Every store has a binding id related to its store locale.
-Hence, cross-border stores always have more than one binding, while accounts with a single storefront have only one binding id.</i></td>
+<td>The id of the <em>binding</em> which the route is available.<br><em>Keep in mind: Every store has a binding id related to its store locale.
+Hence, cross-border stores always have more than one binding, while accounts with a single storefront have only one binding id.</em></td>
 </tr>
 </tbody>
 </table>